urfolomeus/elixir-notes/pro-tips.md

  <<70, 79, 82, 49, 0, 0, 4, 148, 66, 69, 65, 77, 69, 120, 68, 99, 0, 0, 0, 117, 131, 104, 2, 100, 0, 14, 101, 108, 105, 120, 105, 114, 95, 100, 111, 99, 115, 95, 118, 49, 108, 0, 0, 0, 2, 104, 2, ...>>,
  {:test, 1}}
 ```

+## Loading config files

+> Paul Wilson [10:51 AM]
+> \#til You can load extra Mix config files using.
+This is useful for excluding secret stuff from source control.

+`import_config “extraconfigfile.exs"`